 Alternatively, under the header Tools in the Mac menu bar, navigate to the sub-menu Web Developer and select Web Console.

-To open the developer console on Safari, you will first need to turn on the Develop menu.
+To open the console on Safari, you will first need to turn on the Develop menu.
 To do this, open the Safari menu in the Mac menu bar, then select Preferences.

 Once in the Preferences dialog, navigate to the Advanced tab, then check the "Show Develop menu in the menu bar" box.